nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 ### Graduation Criteria

-In CAPZ version `1.N` which first implements this proposal, setting any new CAPZ API fields introduced by this proposal will not be allowed without enabling an `AKSASOAPI` feature flag in CAPZ.
-The feature flag will be required throughout `1.N+2` and dropped for `1.N+3` where the feature will be enabled by default.
+The new CAPZ API versions will be available and enabled by default as soon as they are functional and stable enough for users to try.
+Requirements for a v2alpha1 to v2beta1 graduation and deprecation of the v1 API are TBD.

 ### Version Skew Strategy